Shortening the Hofer length of Hamiltonian circle actions: Introduction

-There have been various attempts to extend to this setting notions that had been applied successfully to the actional functional of Riemannian geometry.
+There have been various attempts to extend to this setting notions that had been applied successfully to the action functional of Riemannian geometry.
 The situation here is more difficult and it is not yet clear to what extent the analogy can be carried out.
 But the partial results that exist are beautiful and deep.
 A main theme is to express Morse properties of Hofer's functional on a space of paths in $\Ham(M,\omega)$ in terms of the dynamics of the flows on $M$ given by these paths.

 There are several notions of ``geodesic path" in $\Ham(M,\omega)$.
-With all of these notions, a time-independent Hamiltonian flow is geodesic.
-(But not every geodesic is time-independent.
-This is in contrast to the finite dimensional case: in a finite dimensional Lie group with a bi-invariant metric, geodesics through the origin are exactly the one-parameter subgroups.)
+With all of these notions, every time-independent Hamiltonian flow is geodesic.
+(But not every geodesic is time-independent.)
 Thus, every Hamiltonian circle action is a geodesic loop in $\Ham(M,\omega)$.